 1) Identify the dashboard user persona

 The effective dashboard can only be built after an in-depth understanding of the audience that is going to consume the solution.
 That will determine the level of information that is going to be displayed.
 Understand the current analytics skills and user expectations from the solution.

-The DAR principle is very relevant to the dashboard design.
-According to the DAR principle, different user personas consume the analytics report in different ways.
-Some users will prefer the dashboard to display ready to consume information with KPIs and basic visualizations.
+Always ask yourself this question- Who is the dashboard intended for?.
+Some users will prefer the dashboard to display ready-to-consume information with KPIs and basic visualizations.
 While others will require a much more detailed summary with the facility to create data filters, slice & dice, and drill-downs built into the solution.

 CXOs expect their dashboard to present a crisp summary of broad company-wide performance metrics with key trends.
 Any extraneous information will be considered unnecessary.
 Mid-level managers will expect their dashboard to show a detailed analysis of metrics.
 It should have an interactive interface with drill-downs that allow a deeper exploration.
 Some users will ask for detailed operational reports.
 Power users would like to have a dashboard that allows them to do their own data discovery and hence such dashboards should be customizable.

 Before choosing a dashboard design, perform extensive user research.
 Understand your user goals within the different hierarchies, departments, and Line of Business.
 Identify which KPIs are most important to them.
 After this, identify the most relevant visualization style that will best convey the information.